deployKF/website/content/guides/getting-started.md

 ### __:star: Create ArgoCD Applications :star:__

 deployKF [uses ArgoCD](./dependencies/argocd.md#how-does-deploykf-use-argo-cd) to manage the deployment of the platform.

-The process to generate the ArgoCD `Applications` will depend on the [mode of operation](#modes-of-operation) you have chosen.
+The process to create the ArgoCD `Applications` will depend on which [mode of operation](#modes-of-operation) you have chosen.
+For most users, we recommend using __ArgoCD Plugin Mode__.

 === ":star: ArgoCD Plugin Mode :star:"